oroinc/documentation/user_guide_sales_tools/b2b_sales/opportunities/flows.rst

 Start Opportunity Management Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Activating Opportunity Management Flow does not happen automatically for all opportunities.
-Once the flow has been activated in **System>Workflows**, you need to start it manually for the required opportunities.
+Once the flow has been activated in **System > Workflows**, you need to start it manually for the required opportunities.

 It is possible to have multiple active workflows for the same record.
 If you have more than one active workflow, you can separately activate each of them.
 In the following example, two workflows are available for one opportunity record:

 .. image:: ../../../img/opportunities_2.0/start_opp_managemtn_flow_manually.jpg

 You can set Opportunity Status and Probability manually before starting Opportunity Management Flow.

 .. image:: ../../../img/opportunities_2.0/stautus_probability_opp_flow.jpg

 .. image:: ../../../img/opportunities_2.0/two_workflows_active.jpg

 Manage Multiple Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Workflows are expandable and can be collapsed if necessary by clicking on the :guilabel:`+` button on the left of the Workflow as illustrated below:
+Workflows are expandable and can be collapsed, if necessary, by clicking **+** on the left of the workflow as illustrated below:

 .. image:: ../../../img/opportunities_2.0/collapse_flow.jpg

 .. image:: ../../../img/opportunities_2.0/collapse_flow_2.jpg

 Transitions
 ^^^^^^^^^^^